jingyu9575/7zip-oss/README.md

 ## Build

-To obtain executables linking dynamically to `msvcrt.dll`, the compilers from [Windows Driver Kit Version 7.1.0](https://www.microsoft.com/en-us/download/details.aspx?id=11800) can be used.
+To obtain executables linking dynamically to `msvcrt.dll`, the compilers from [Windows Driver Kit Version 7.1.0](https://www.microsoft.com/en-us/download/details.aspx?id=11800) can be used, with additional API headers `MAPI.h`, `Psapi.h` from Windows SDK v7.1A.

 Change to the directory `CPP/7zip/Bundles/AloneOSS`.
 For x64 build: